femtomc/mlax/README.md

 ```

 The way this API works is that the computation is first staged to a `Jaxpr`, and then an interpreter is run.
 The interpreter traverses the `Jaxpr`, and replaces JAX primitives (like `jax.lax.add_p`) with ones from [MLX's operation set](https://ml-explore.github.io/mlx/build/html/python/ops.html).

+The idea here is that when `mx.compile` performs symbolic tracing through the above process, all the operations which occurs on `mx.array` are directly MLX operations.
+The result is a transpiler from JAX computations whose primitives have conversion rules (to equivalent MLX operations) to an MLX computation graph.